 The Studio Art (MFA) program supports diverse forms of specialized research within a common environment of artistic production and critique.
-Guided by specialists in a variety of traditional and experimental forms, each MFA candidate develops a body of work in the context of expansive discussions about art's aesthetic, social, economic and political dimensions.
+Guided by specialists in a variety of traditional and experimental forms, each MFA candidate develops a body of work in the context of expansive discussions about art's aesthetic, social, economic, and political dimensions.
 Specialization through thesis research prepares students to work in contemporary fields of art wherein medium-specific histories present secondary (though important) concerns within a broader exploration of art's evolving functions and forms.

-Program faculty members are all working artists, exhibiting and presenting in regional, national and international settings.
+Program faculty members are all working artists, exhibiting and presenting in regional, national, and international settings.

-The MFA degree prepares students for participation in a broad range of professional contexts, from gallery exhibition and art commission, to curating, publication or activism.
-Our graduates often also seek teaching positions in post-secondary College and University settings, and typically accrue some teaching experience to this end by serving as instructors in our undergraduate programs.
+The MFA degree prepares students for participation in a broad range of professional contexts from gallery exhibition and art commission to curating, publication, or activism.
+Our graduates often also seek teaching positions in postsecondary college and university settings and typically accrue some teaching experience to this end by serving as instructors in our undergraduate programs.

-Students in the Studio Art MFA program (Painting, Sculpture, New Media) benefit from a unique range of possible collaborators and advisors across the University.
-Historically, students have developed connections within the College of Fine and Applied Arts through coursework in Architecture, Landscape Architecture, or Theater, or across the campus through study in such areas as Gender and Women’s Studies, Media and Cinema Studies, History, or English/Creative Writing.
+Students in the Studio Art MFA program (Painting, Sculpture, New Media) benefit from a unique range of possible collaborators and advisors across the university.
+Historically, students have developed connections within the College of Fine and Applied Arts through coursework in Architecture, Landscape Architecture, or Theatre or across the campus through study in such areas as Gender and Women’s Studies, Media and Cinema Studies, History, or English/Creative Writing.

 The twin cities of Champaign-Urbana present many opportunities for creative cultural production; larger urban centers (Chicago, Indianapolis, and St. Louis) are only two and a half hours away, offering destinations for galleries, exhibitions, symposia, and professional connections.

-The School of Art+Design provides personal studio space for each MFA student and 24-hour access to the School's many production facilities that include installation and critique spaces, woodshops, workshops for ceramics, plaster, and metalworking, comprehensive computer and digital output labs, and an extensive equipment checkout system.
+The School of Art + Design provides personal studio space for each MFA student and 24-hour access to the School's many production facilities that include installation and critique spaces; woodshops; workshops for ceramics, plaster, and metalworking; comprehensive computer and digital output labs; and an extensive equipment checkout system.
 We also offer the archives of the Krannert Art Museum and the collection of the Ricker Library of Architecture and Art.

 Conrad Bakker – alternative economies of art production and distribution, thing theory